resource0x/concert0x/doodle-script.md

 voice v1: m m m m            # no style override, still uses the style from the motif
 ```

-## Melodic patterns
+## Motif

-Melodic pattern can be written as a sequence of note path expressions separated by one or more spaces.
+The motif can be written as a sequence of note path expressions separated by one or more spaces.
 Each note path expression evaluates to a note, which is added to the sequence.
 Syntactically, note path expression is a sequence of path elements separated by slash ("/").
 Examples of path expressions: `T/-1c`, `+1k/-1s`.
 Notation also supports assigment of the form "var=pathExpression", e.g. we can write `x=c5/~CM/+1k x/+1k`.
 Assignment does not add note to the sequence, just memorizes it for future reference.
 The last example produces a single note g5.

+Though the goal of the motif is to approach the first note of the next bar (target note), the motif does not necessarily ends on this note - it can continue, thus overlapping in time with the next bar.
+In general, motif can be thought of as having 3 parts: approach notes; target note; exit notes.
+Time synchromization of the motif with the next bar is controlled by a tilda symbol.

 ## Path elements